josejorgeruiz/KnowledgeBase/Anker Bioss/Anker Bioss — Value Proposition.md

 This includes assessing their ability to navigate complexity, design adaptive systems, and balance stability with innovation.

-Through frameworks such as Levels of Work, Mode of Thinking, and the Management Horizon, we identify developmental thresholds and align executive growth with organizational evolution .
+Through frameworks such as Levels of Work, Mode of Thinking, and the Management Horizon, we identify developmental thresholds and align executive growth with organizational evolution.

-Co-Design the Organization for Flow and Agility
+### Three: Co-Design the Organization for Flow and Agility

 Together with senior leadership, we design organizational architectures that distribute accountability and decision-making through spaces of autonomy.